 - 1% for additional rate taxpayers

-Despite the fall in the Dividend Allowance, Limited companies are still a very tax efficient route of managing your business, given that you are still only liable to 7.5% tax on your dividends (should you choose to remunerate yourself this way) rather than you being liable to 20% tax and 9% Class 4 National Insurance on profits through self-employment.
+Limited companies are still a very tax efficient route of managing your business, given that you are only liable to 7.5% tax on your dividends if you are a basic rate taxpayer (should you choose to remunerate yourself this way) rather than you being liable to 20% tax and 9% Class 4 National Insurance on profits through self-employment.

 Mortgage Interest on Residential Lets

 For some basic rate tax payers with rental income, this will not have much (if any) impact on the amount of tax that they pay on their rental profits.
-However, this is not the case for everyone and we can always review the impact of this for any client who would like more details of how the restriction will affect them.
+However, this is not the case for everyone and we can always review the impact of this for any client who would like more details of how the restriction now affects them.

 Capital gains tax